uspki/policies/certificate-policy.md

 ### 3.2.1 Method to prove possession of private key
 The Issuing CA shall verify the Applicant has possession of the Private Key that corresponds to the Public Key in the certificate request.

-As one method, the Issuing CA may verify the digital signature on a certificate signing request that was created using the Private Key.
+As one method to verify possession of the Private Key, the Issuing CA may verify the digital signature on a certificate signing request that was created using the Private Key.
 The FPKIPA may allow other methods that are at least as secure as those cited here.

 ### 3.2.2 Authentication of Organization and Domain Identity